andyguestysj/prog03/_docs/topics/6-assembly/assembly-03.md

 We will be using **NASM** (Netwide Assembler) to compile some assembly language code.

-NASM is installed in repl.it by default.
-You can use it from the terminal window/command line in repl.it.
+NASM is installed in replit.com by default.
+You can use it from the terminal window/command line in replit.com.

-However repl.it doesn't directly support Assembly language so we have to take a few steps to get it to run.
+However replit.com doesn't directly support Assembly language so we have to take a few steps to get it to run.
 I'll provide you with a starting template for exercises but if you want to create your own here are the steps.

-1. Create a new c project in repl.it
+1. Create a new c project in replit.com
 2. Select the terminal window and run `rm main.c` - we are writing assembly, not c, we don't need it.
 3. Create a new file called `main.asm` - `asm` for assembly.
 You won't get coloured highlighting but we'll manage.
 4. Create a new file called `main.sh` and put the following in it